nikodemus/foolang/docs/design.md

 ## Design Priorities

 1. **Safety**: No memory errors.
-No race conditions, kinda.
+No memory race conditions.
 No ambient authority.
 No undefined behaviour.
 Fault-tolerant applications.

 2. **Ergonomics**: Code should be a pleasure to read and write.

-3. **Performance**: Code with type annotations should run on par with -O0 compiled "equivalent" C or C++.
-As long as the compiler backend doesn't exist this is by necessity based on handwaving: _"that should be easy enough to handle!"_
+3. **Performance**: Code with class type annotations should run on par with -O0 compiled "equivalent" C or C++.

+   As long as the compiler backend doesn't exist this is by necessity based on
+   handwaving: _"that should be easy enough to handle!"_

+   Assumption is that matching performance -O3 code is mostly a question of having a good LLVM backend and some specific primitive methods to gain type the leverage C and C++ get from undefined behaviour.

 4. **Uniformity**: Built-in code should not be privileged over user code.
    This is sometimes called growability: most of the language should